dl1bz/NepControl100W/README.md

 - all is tested only with a WAVESHARE ESP32-S3 Zero
 - for programming this ESP32-S3 Zero look in the Wiki at WAVESHAREs website, there are some special features to consider
-- you know how to work with the Arduino IDE, additional libraries
+- you know how to work with the Arduino IDE &  install additional libraries
 - you can read and understand schematics

 <hr>